vilhess/vilhess.github.io/_pages/about.md

 Favourite papers
 ======
 1. [Auto-Encoding Variational Bayes](https://arxiv.org/abs/1312.6114)
+       Obviously, it holds the first position.
+Without it, I am nothing, and because of it, I am everything.
-2. [Neural Tangent Kernel: Convergence and Generalization in Neural Networks](https://arxiv.org/abs/1806.07572)
+2. [Neural Tangent Kernel: Convergence and Generalization in Neural Networks](https://arxiv.org/abs/1806.07572) Infinitely wide neural networks behave like kernel regression, and their training dynamics can be analyzed through their corresponding kernels.
+I appreciate this paper because it provides a solid theoretical foundation for wide neural networks, supported by extensive mathematics.
 3. [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239)
+       I really appreciate this paper; the Bayesian inference theory behinds diffusion models is both fascinating and enjoyable to understand.
-4. [Regularized Evolution for Image Classifier Architecture Search](https://arxiv.org/abs/1802.01548)
+4. [Regularized Evolution for Image Classifier Architecture Search](https://arxiv.org/abs/1802.01548) This paper employs a simple evolutionary algorithm to discover highly effective architectures for image classification.
+The underlying intuition is straightforward, yet it proves to be an               incredibly powerful strategy.
-5. [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597)
+5. [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597) I was torn between this paper and the original Transformer paper, but since the U-Net was one of the first architectures I worked with, I ranked it in 5th position.

 Sports
 ======